panel-extensions/panel-graphic-walker/README.md

 - **Simplicity:** Just plug in your data, and `panel-graphic-walker` takes care of the rest.
 - **Quick Data Exploration:** Start exploring in seconds, with instant chart and table rendering via a *[Tableau-like](https://www.tableau.com/)* interface.
 - **Integrates with Python Visualization Ecosystem:** Easily integrates with [Panel](https://panel.holoviz.org/index.html), [HoloViz](https://holoviz.org/), and the broader [Python Visualization](https://pyviz.org/tools.html) ecosystem.
-- **Scales to your Data:** Designed for diverse data backends and scalable, so you can explore even larger datasets seamlessly. *(Features Coming Soon)*
+- **Scales to your Data:** Designed for diverse data backends and scalable, so you can explore even larger datasets seamlessly. *(More Features Coming Soon)*

 ## Pin your version!